 This momentary comment emerged from the conversation at the end of London lab.

 Responding to the brief, choreography foregrounds differentiated capacities to affect and be affected across places, times and individuals.
 It can be a “natural place where philosophy, politics around bodies, ideas around justice and equity meet the physical world” (Cosgrave, 2021, p.28).
-Planning and design for mobility infrastructure, through the lens of choreography and movement practitioners are not prescriptive, abstract, tied with specific disciplinary knowledge, and/or decided by White and male-dominated industry; (Divine, J. and Bicquelet-Lock, A, 2021)they These set of embodied practices offer a shared de-disciplinary language to critically explore challenging environments and enact our desired (im)mobility in the city (for such creative explorations see Barry et al., 2022).
+Planning and design for mobility infrastructure, through the lens of choreography and movement practitioners are not prescriptive, abstract, tied with specific disciplinary knowledge, and/or decided by White and male-dominated industry; These sets of embodied practices offer a shared de-disciplinary language to critically explore challenging environments and enact our desired (im)mobility in the city (for such creative explorations see Barry et al., 2022).
 The responses are emancipatory spatial practices through which vocabularies change to a common gestural language and form a knowledge of the built environment that is experienced individually, constructed collectively, and not reduced to a single and dominant narrative.

 Movement practitioners also remind us of the importance of improvisation in movement activities, emphasizing the balance between adhering to established norms and the ability to adapt and personalise movements. .
 The built environment for performers, as the dancer and scholar Adesola Akinleye (2021) states, is a web to respond to in and out of the rules; like a score, a set of potentials to follow, a set of rhythms between different patterns of use, of harmonies and dissonances between diverse bodies.
 Movements can also be radical, a disruptive response to a specific site or a brief, as claiming tactics, individual reappropriation of space, or collective modes of coping.